A bottle of wine

 In English, there is only one definite article: the.

-In Italian, there are several, and they change depending on the gender, number, and first letter of the word that follows.
+In Italian, definite articles change depending on the gender (masculine or feminine), number (singular or plural), and the first letter or sound of the noun that follows.

 Singular:

-• l’ – for words masculine or feminine that begin with a vowel or a silent h
+• l’ is used for for words masculine or feminine that begin with a vowel or a silent h

-• lo – for masculine nouns starting with certain specific sounds
+• lo is used for for masculine nouns starting with certain specific sounds

 Plural:

-• i – for most masculine plural nouns
+• i is used for for most masculine plural nouns

-• le – for all feminine plural nouns
+• le is used for for all feminine plural nouns

-• gli – for masculine plural nouns that would take lo or l’ in the singular
+• gli is used for for masculine plural nouns that would take lo or l’ in the singular

 Basic Usage